-Predictably, The Australian newspaper said illegal downloads are the reason in worldwide music sales have fallen to their lowest point in 23 years.
+The Australian newspaper says illegal downloads are the reason worldwide music sales have fallen to their lowest point in 23 years.

-It says 1.8 billion albums sold in 2007, roughly the same number as at the start of the CD sales boom in 1985.
+It says 1.8 billion albums were sold in 2007.
+That’s roughly the same number as at the start of the CD sales boom in 1985.

-The last serious flowering of popular music was in the late 1970s and early 1980s – I know, I was there.
+There was a flowering of popular music in the late 1970s and early 1980s.
 An explosion of new talent appeared as punk rock and new wave morphed into dozens of other fresh new music styles.

 Significantly, the burst of creativity gave birth to acts as diverse as The Clash, The Jam, Talking Heads, The Smiths and the Ramones.
 Accompanying this was a commercial blossoming as hundreds of entrepreneurial, occasionally idealistic, small record companies and other related businesses arrived on the scene.

 Similar waves arrived in the 1950s with original rock and roll, then again in the 1960s with the Beatles and rock’s second coming and then a third wave from 1967 through to the early 1970s.
 Each successive wave had a creative aspect and a commercial one.

 Around the time CD sales took off, the record industry began a process of consolidation that eventually left just four major companies accounting for most global sales (about 70 percent in the USA, more in some other western countries).